2014 Oso landslide: Casualties and damage

-More than 100 first responders from Snohomish County and other surrounding counties were dispatched to assist with emergency medical and search-and-rescue efforts, including the Navy's search and rescue unit stationed at nearby Naval Air Station Whidbey Island.
+More than 100 first responders from Snohomish County Volunteer Search and Rescue (SCVSAR), Snohomish County, and other surrounding counties were dispatched to assist with emergency medical and search-and-rescue efforts, including the Navy's search and rescue unit stationed at nearby Naval Air Station Whidbey Island.
 Over 600 personnel, including more than 160 volunteers, worked on landslide recovery operations.

 Late in the evening of March 22, 2014, Washington's Lieutenant Governor Brad Owen declared a state of emergency in Snohomish County.
 Washington state Governor Jay Inslee toured the area by air the following day before joining county officials at a news conference.

 On the day of the slide, eight people were rescued and taken to regional hospitals.
 While the official search for victims ended in April 2014, workers and volunteers continued to screen debris and look for one victim still unaccounted for.
 On July 22, 2014 the Snohomish County Sheriff's Office confirmed 43 fatalities after remains of the final victim had been located and identified.

 The slide blocked the North Fork of the Stillaguamish River, causing it to back up eastward.
 Because of concerns that the mud and debris dam could fail and cause downstream flooding, the National Weather Service (NWS) issued a flash flood watch.
 On April 2, 2014, with the river flowing in a new channel at the north end of the debris dam, the service lifted the flash flood watch.
 Flooding due to the partially obstructed river continued to occur upstream of the debris dam.
 As a result, the NWS continued to issue flood warnings for the Stillaguamish one month after the March 2014 slide.

 State Route 530 was indefinitely closed after the slide by the Washington State Department of Transportation (WSDOT), with an alternative local route opened the following week after snow was cleared from the unpaved portion of Mountain Loop Highway south of Darrington.
 The highway was cleared enough by May 31 to open one lane of escorted traffic.
 Because the highway was badly damaged, and because the topography of the area had been altered by the landslide, WSDOT decided to elevate that section of the highway when it was rebuilt.
 The new roadway was opened September 22, ahead of schedule of the projected completion date of early October 2014.